2CatStudios/LightYear/README.md

 `*Enter Command*`

+b) Explination
 ---

 You get it now, right?
 No?
 Okay, here's the gist: interactive fiction is a story in which you are an active participant.
 In traditional cases, short passages of text will precede a text box.
 After reading, you'd decide on an action, type it, then repeat the cycle.
 How do you know what to type, you ask?
 Anything.
 Type anything.
 Really.
 What separates IF from other text-based entertainment is that as the reader, you get to define the story.

 Does our hero check that cupboard before continuing onwards?
 Maybe they find a tin of beans.
-They examine the tin, and find it contains magical beans, and a warning on the side prompts that they're prone to grow into a giant beanstalk.
+They examine the tin, and find it contains magical beans.
+A warning on the side prompts that they're prone to grow into a giant beanstalk.
 You- the hero- decide not to take the tin, and instead go south.

-Or, maybe, you're playing the role of a space captain, with a whole fleet at your disposal.
-Are all of those ships- those people's lives- really yours to toss away, though?
-How do you face the moral dilemma of knowingly sending people to their doom?
-All I know is, it'd probably be different from how I deal with it.
+Or, maybe, you're a space captain, with a whole fleet at your disposal.
+However, are all of those ships- those people's lives- really yours to toss away?
+How would you face yourself after knowingly sending these brave soldiers to their doom?
+Surely, many innocent civilians will perish if you hold some back, but can you really justify this suicide mission?
+All I know is, your choices would probably lead to a resolution different from how I'd choose deal with it.
 The freedom in IF games can lead to very creative outcomes, some which you might not expect, and others which you may have worked very hard for.

-Interactive fiction isn't about controlling a rogue mage in their magical tower, nor is it about making tough moral choices on the bridge of an A3-12 Falcon-class command ship, it's about exploring a new space, realizing yourself there, and seeing what kind of tale the author has in mind for you.
+Interactive fiction isn't about controlling a rogue mage in their magical tower, nor is it about making tough moral choices on the bridge of an A3-12 Falcon-class command ship, it's about exploring a new space, realizing yourself there, and seeing what kind of tale the author has in mind for you, and how you'll make it your own.

+c) Advantages
 ---

-(CONCLUDE WITH EXPLINATION OF *ANYONE* CREATING IF, AND THE ENDLESS POSSIBLE UNIQUE STORIES)
+The best thing about IF as a genre, and Light Year as an engine, is that it allows anyone to craft a story, a game.
+No programming knowledge, modeling expertise, or level-design skills are required, and the turn around time is nearly immediate.
+Absolutely everyone has indulged their creativity at one time or another, pretending they were in a different situation, making up stuff as they went along.
+Developing an IF is just like that, although you might want to put a little planning into it.

+We're being ambiguous about what can be created here on purpose.
+Sure, you can produce a dungeon to explore, replete with deviously trapped containers and trip wires at every other passage, or a a fully decked-out spaceship with hundreds of rooms, but you're not limited to those.
+Want to write a mystery about some little town near Arizona, USA, in which aliens have crashed?
+A horror adventure where the player is trapped in a snowed-in cabin?
+Or, how about a school drama?
+Maybe three of them?
+Light Year gives you the tools to create whatever you can dream up, empowering you to let your imagination loose, share your games with the world, and expirence new and unique situations, which are only possible through the medium of interactive fiction.